 Tucked away in the Tyrolean Mountains is the 30-room Ayurveda Resort Sonnhof, a perfect family-run hidden gem.
 We came across this jewel a few years back and were bowled over by their take on Ayurveda, which also offers exceptional value for money, and is only a couple of hours from London.

-Food is delicious and healthy, colourful and enticing.
+The food is delicious and healthy, colourful and enticing.
 Nutrition plays a prominent role in Ayurvedic medicine and is considered one of the three pillars of health.
 Ayurveda Resort Sonnhof offers a balanced vegetarian cuisine that is based on the principles of Indian healing but adapted to suit western taste buds.
 The ingredients are first class and sourced from the local farms and markets.
-In Ayurveda there are three constitutional types (Vata, Pitta and Kapha), and the suggested meals for each constitution differ.
-Their Ayurveda specialist Gaurav Sharma provides guests on an Ayurvedic treatment programme with detailed instructions regarding meals.
+In Ayurveda, there are three constitutional types (Vata, Pitta and Kapha), and the suggested meals for each constitution differ.
+Their Ayurveda specialist Gaurav Sharma provides guests with an Ayurvedic treatment programme with detailed instructions regarding meals.

 For more information, read a review of this wonderful spa, as featured in the Conde Nast Traveller Spa Guide 2016.

 Please note: The property will be closed between 26th November – 8th December 2017.